Plumsail/forms-fields/README.md

 ### Installation

-You need to download the .sppkg file first - https://github.com/Plumsail/forms-fields/raw/master/sharepoint/solution/Plumsail.Fields.sppkg
+You need to download [Plumsail.Fields.sppkg](https://github.com/Plumsail/forms-fields/raw/master/sharepoint/solution/Plumsail.Fields.sppkg) file first.

-Upload this file to your App Catalog in SharePoint Admin Center, more about it here - https://docs.microsoft.com/en-us/sharepoint/use-app-catalog
+Upload this file to the [App Catalog](https://docs.microsoft.com/en-us/sharepoint/use-app-catalog).

 Find and add the new application to your site: